 ● Veronica O. Davis, PE, Director of Transportation & Drainage Operations, Houston, Texas

 A new discussion series, Countersteer, was launched in September 2022 to inform NSC and its network around the latest progressive thinking, research and work in traffic safety.
-This series will host leading experts and practitioners in one-on-one discussions, followed by the opportunity to ask questions and dive deeper into their work.
+The series hosts leading experts and practitioners in one-on-one discussions, followed by a Q&A and a deeper dive into their work.

 ● The Dec.
 7, 2022, session explored the intersection of community design and mobility safety.
 Read the kickoff blog, and watch the webinar